 CASA's people management policies and practices seek to support high performance across the organisation.
 Two important components of the performance arrangements in place within CASA are:

 The Performance Communication Scheme aims to link individual contributions to organisational objectives.
 The Scheme is based around twice-yearly discussions between managers and staff, focusing on work goals and outcomes.
 A further important facet of the Scheme is the discussion between a staff member and their manager, addressing learning and development needs.

-The Scheme also includes recognition of service, at five-year milestones, commencing at 10 years’ service.
+The Scheme also includes recognition of an employee's ongoing CASA service and contribution service, at five-year milestones, commencing at 10 years' service.

 The Scheme has been widely embraced by staff and managers and is recognised as contributing positively to morale.

 Employee of the Year - 2004